A Systematic Search for Active Galactic Nucleus Flares in ZTF Data Release 23: Catalog Demographics

 The spatial distribution of the AGN flares in the two catalogs is shown in Figure \ref{fig:AGNFlareLocation}.
 As expected, the flares are distributed relatively uniformly at declinations above $-30^{\circ}$ and outside the Galactic plane, consistent with the underlying AGN distribution in the AGN catalogs and the sky coverage of the ZTF survey.

-We present the redshift distributions for four samples in Figure \ref{fig:AGNFlareRedshift}, including all AGNs with more than 30 observations per bands, potential flares identified via Bayesian Block representation, and the AGN flares in the AGNFCC and AGNFRC.
+We present the redshift distributions for four samples in Figure \ref{fig:AGNFlareRedshift}, including all AGNs with more than 30 observations per band, potential flares identified via Bayesian Block representation, and the AGN flares in the AGNFCC and AGNFRC.
 There is a clear trend that samples with increasingly reliable flares show progressively stronger low-redshift concentration.
 This suggests that AGN flares are more readily detected in nearby sources.
 At higher redshifts, only intrinsic bright AGNs can be observed, and in these luminous systems, flares of similar absolute brightness produce weaker contrast relative to the AGN baseline flux, making them harder to detect.
+Furthermore, the excess at low redshift may be partly due to contamination from supernovae, which produce transient signals offset from the galactic nucleus.
+To account for this possibility, we have included the parameter \texttt{alert\_offset} in the catalog, representing the angular distance between the transient and the AGN position, thereby assisting users in identifying and filtering out potential off-nucleus supernovae contamination.

 Figure \ref{fig:flareTimeScale} presents the distributions of the flare rise and decay timescales, denoted as $t_{g}$ and $t_{e}$ in Equation (\ref{eq:flare}), respectively.
 The timescales span a broad range, from just a few days to several hundred days, reflecting the diverse nature of AGN flares.
-The majority of the flares in both AGNFCC and AGNFRC exhibit rise and decay timescales shorter than 50 days.
+The majority of flares in both AGNFCC and AGNFRC exhibit rise and decay timescales shorter than 50 days.
 However, the very shortest timescales should be interpreted with caution, as our 3-day binning may introduce uncertainties for such rapid flares.
+We also note that the derived timescales are influenced by the annual gaps in the ZTF light curves.
+These gaps can truncate the observable segment of long-duration flares, potentially biasing the measured timescales, while short-duration flares occurring entirely within the gaps may be missed.
+Therefore, the presented distributions reflect only the detectable range under the current observational limitations.

 Additionally, the flare profiles also show considerable variety, including fast-rise/slow-decay and slow-rise/fast-decay patterns (see Figure \ref{fig:tg-te}).
 The latter type appears relatively rare, and two representative light curves are presented in Figure \ref{fig:Lightcurve-slowrise}.
 Such diversity may be associated with different physical processes, potentially linked to AMSs located in different regions of the AGN disk \citep{liuAccretionmodifiedStarsAccretion2024}.